-Dr. Sears says burnout has prompted 1 in 5 health care providers to leave the field.
-He points out, burnout manifests differently in health workers than in other professions.
+Dr. Sears says burnout manifests differently in health workers than in other professions.

 "Burnout is really more trauma, clinical depression and anxiety features than just pure fatigue and being run down and difficulty motivating one's self, into realms that it really does approach 'we need to have this person clinically addressed to help this person recover their resiliency and their ability to function." (:26)